Rex-xx-glitch/Rexy-Gallery/README.md

 # What is this?

-Create beautify gallery slides with Rexy Gallery.
+Create beautiful gallery slides with Rexy Gallery.
 Display your images with style.

 # Installation